RemiBERNHARD/Frequency_and_Robustness/README.md

 * chair: 423, 559, 765
 * truck: 569, 717, 867

-Correspondance between ImageNet class indices and class names can be found at https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a
+The correspondance between ImageNet class indices and class names can be found at https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a